svn2github/wordpress-vip-plugins/apple-news/README.md

 of each post as it is pushed to Apple News.
 Note that while bulk publishing actions are in progress, you should not close your browser window or navigate away from this page.
 Doing so will halt the bulk action in progress.

+Bulk publishing will use the default section for your channel unless you have previously set the channel via the Apple News meta box on the post edit screen.

 ###Tips